wisedux/expand_aliases/README.md

 # expand_aliases
-Expand a mail `/etc/aliases` file so there's no nesting
+Recursively expand a mail `/etc/aliases` file so there's no nesting.

 Sometimes you want to know which aliases a given email address is a member of.
 You can do this by hand, but it is tedious if you have nested aliases.